How to get there

 - New Staff at Bottom of Score • Existing Staff.
 Choose New Staff at Bottom of Score to add the drum groove into a new percussion staff added automatically to the bottom of the score.
 Choose Existing Staff, and then select a staff from the

-popupmenu to add the drum groove into any existing staff.
+dropdownmenu to add the drum groove into any existing staff.

 - Generate: Notation with Percussion Layout • Normal Notation • Slashes.
 Choose Notation with Percussion Layout to add drum notation in addition to a percussion layout which assigns each percussion instrument to a specific notehead and staff line or space.
 See Percussion for more information.
 Choose Normal Notation to add the drum groove as normal notation.
 If you choose this option, notation appears on the staff based on MIDI Note numbers.
 Choose Slashes to display the drum groove as slash notation in the document.
 If you choose Slashes, the entire staff containing the drum groove will use the Slash Notation staff attribute.
 See Alternate Notation dialog box.
-To apply slash notation (or normal notation) to a portion of a staff, use Staff styles.
+To apply slash notation (or normal notation) to a portion of a staff, use Staff Styles.

 - OK • Cancel.
 Click OK to add the drum groove to the document based on the setting chosen.
 Click cancel to dismiss the dialog box without adding a drum groove.